slang-legacy/jsonvcs/Readme.md

 revisions stored in format specified by json patch http://tools.ietf.org/id/draft-ietf-appsawg-json-patch-02.html

+database agnostic... you can use any way of storing your JSON.

 #anatomy of a version controlled doc
 see the [specification](./docs/document.schema.json), written in JSON-schema

 #what it doesn't do
-mongo_vcs isn't good at tracking revisions to large chunks of text.
-If you want to use it for this, split your text into an array of lines. mongo_vcs is made to track revisions to structured data, but doesn't look inside of basic datatypes like strings, or integers.
+json-vcs isn't good at tracking revisions to large chunks of text.
+If you want to use it for this, split your text into an array of lines. json_vcs is made to track revisions to structured data, but doesn't look inside of basic datatypes like strings, or integers.

-Mongo_vcs also doesn't provide complex operations like branching or merging.
+json_vcs also doesn't provide complex operations like branching or merging.
 Right now, all history is "linear".
 If you want to do any of that fancy stuff, either roll your own VCS or store your data in text files & use git.